-Lindsay Lohan was born in 1986 in New York City and moved to Long Island soon after she was born.
+Lohan was born in 1986 in the Irish American Woodlawn neighborhood of The Bronx but she and her family moved to Long Island soon after she was born.

-Her mother Dina Sullivan came from a well known Irish American family that traced its roots back to County Cork.
+Her mother Donata 'Dina' Melina Nicolette Lohan (née Sullivan) came from a well-known Irish American family that traced its roots back to Co Cork.

-They were politically conservative and Lindsay’s grandfather John L. Sullivan founded the Long Island Pro-Life Party.
+They were politically conservative and Lindsay’s grandfather John L. Sullivan reportedly founded the Long Island Pro-Life Party.

 Lindsay was pushed into the limelight early; at age 3 she was in ads for Calvin Klein Kids and Abercrombie kids.

-By age 10 she was in movies and hit the big time at 12 starring in Disney's "The Parent Trap" in 1998.
+By age 10 she was in movies, and she hit the big time at age 12 when she starred as twins Annie and Hallie in Disney's "The Parent Trap" in 1998.

 She went on to star in several cult classics in the early noughties, including "Freaky Friday" (2003) and "Mean Girls" (2004).

 A teen idol, Lohan's career became affected by a series of legal issues and stints in rehabilitation facilities in the late 2000s.
 She was also plagued by a constant barrage of negative tabloid stories about her personal life.